moritzdietz/pi-syncscript/README.md

 If you have any kind of productive contribution to this project, create a pull request!
 I would love to see people improving it.

+##### "Your script is not good etiquette"
+Well, :fu:!
+Just go and setup and maintain a repository yourself and deal withpeople DDoSing you etc.

 <sub>**Disclaimer**</sub>